Which Roman Numeral Represents The Cns Integration

 • Spinal nerves are often labeled with Roman numerals in older texts, though modern terminology typically uses Arabic numerals (e.g., C1, T1).

-On the flip side, the CNS—comprising the brain and spinal cord—does not have a direct Roman numeral designation.
-Instead, its integration is described through functional and structural terms That's the part that actually makes a difference.
-Surprisingly effective..
+Even so, the CNS—comprising the brain and spinal cord—does not have a direct Roman numeral designation.
+Instead, its integration is described through functional and structural terms Worth keeping that in mind..

 The Role of the CNS in Integration